Next-Gen Wearables: The Best Smart Rings of 2025

 The concept of wearables began with basic, non-electronic items designed for specific functions, such as eyeglasses (13th century) and the mechanical wristwatch (late 19th/early 20th century), which prioritized portability and convenience.

-Mid-20th Century: The Dawn of Electronic Wearables
+Mid-20th Century: The Dawn of Electronic Smart Devices

 The mid-1900s introduced electronic components: